Reducing stabilizer circuits without the symplectic group: Computing normal forms

-Finally we proceed as in case 3.4.1, since $\{i,j\}\not\in (ij)B'(ij)$.
+Finally we proceed as in case 3.4.1, since $\{i,j\}\not\in (ij)D'(ij)$.

-The time complexity of algorithm $\cto$ is $O(\ell n)$, where $\ell$ is the gate count of the input circuit.
-As we apply this algorithm on circuits of $O(n)$ gates (cases 2.2 and 3.4.1), the cost of each call to $\cto$ is $O(n^2)$ operations.
-Conjugating a Pauli gate $\XX_u\ZZ_v$ by $X_A$ \eqref{conj-xz-XA} costs only $O(n)$ operations because we use a decomposition in less than $2n$ transvections of matrices $A$ and $A^{-\T}$ and obtaining this decompostion requires only $n$ operations (case 3.4.1).
-Conjugating a Pauli gate $\XX_u\ZZ_v$ by $Z_B$ \eqref{conj-xz-ZB} (resp. by $\PP_b$ \eqref{conj-xz-pb}) costs $O(n^2)$ operations (resp. $O(n)$ operations).
+Let us compute the worst case time complexity of the $\ctonf$ algorithm.
+The complexity of the $\ctopzx$ algorithm is $O(\ell n)$, where $\ell$ is the gate count of the input circuit.
+As we apply the $\ctopzx$ algorithm to circuits of $O(n)$ gates (cases 2.2 and 3.4.1), the cost of each call to $\ctopzx$ is $O(n^2)$ operations.
+Conjugating a Pauli gate $\XX_u\ZZ_v$ by $X_A$ requires only $O(n)$ operations because we use a decomposition in less than $n$ (resp. $2n$) transvections of matrix $A$ in case 2.2.1 (resp. case 3.4.1) and each conjugation by a transvection costs $O(1)$ operations \eqref{conj-xz-xij}.
+Conjugating a Pauli gate $\XX_i$ by $(\PP_i^{\hh} Z_B\PP_i^{-\hh})^{-1}$ (case 2.2.2) requires $O(n^2)$ operations.
 Other rewritings require $O(n)$ or $O(1)$ operations.
 Therefore the cost of merging a $M_k$ gate in the normal form at each induction step is $O(n^2)$ operations.
-As we need $\ell$ steps to write $C$ under normal form, we see that the number of operations performed is $O(\ell n^2)$. \end{proof}
+As we need $\ell$ steps to write $C$ in normal form, we see that the number of operations performed by the $\ctonf$ algorithm is $O(\ell n^2)$. \end{proof}

+\begin{rem} The global phase $\phi$ of a quantum circuit is generally considered as unimportant since it is physically unobservable.
+However, we decided not to neglect it during the computation process of the normal form since knowing its exact value is, at least, of purely mathematical interest.
+Moreover, calculating the exact value of $\phi$ does not require much additional work. \end{rem}